aapeliv/ccrp/readme.md

 ## Images

 The printer has a system for installing bitmaps and printing them, this library implements that.
-You need the images in black and white binary format.
+You need the images in black and white binary format, put them in `images/` and run `generate.py myimage.png`.
+It will generate `myimage.py` with three variables: `width`, `height`, and `bits`, you then need to call `print_bits_bitmap(bits, width, height)` to print it out.